spectrocloud/librarium/docs/docs-content/vm-management/environment-setup.md

 For publishing workloads from VMs, you have the following ways:

-- Running the VM on the pod network like containers and publishing the individual VM ports as Kubernetes services on the **bond_data.20** network.
+- Operating the VM on the pod network like containers and publishing the individual VM ports as Kubernetes services on the **bond_data.20** network.
 In this case, you can use MetalLB to assign IP addresses.

 - Placing the entire VM on a VLAN and using Multus to assign the VM to a VLAN on top of the **br0** interface.
 In this case, it's the responsibility of the VM (for static IPs) or the network (for DHCP) to assign IP addresses.